fleetdm/fleet/handbook/engineering/README.md

 For each bug found, please use the [bug report template](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=) to create a new bug report issue.

 For unreleased bugs in an active sprint, no bug report issue is created.
-Instead, QA moves the associated story (ignoring any technical sub-task issues) back to the "In progress" column in the appropriate project board.
+Instead, QA moves the associated story (ignoring any technical sub-task issues) back to the "In progress" column in the appropriate project board and assigns the [engineering manager (EM)](../company/development-groups#current-product-groups).
+QA adds comments about the back or lack of expected functionality that was found.
 Fixing the bug becomes part of the story.

 ### Bug process